Frequently Asked Questions

 We will not pierce you while pregnant.
 The most important thing is ensuring that you are taking care of your growing baby and all efforts should be put towards that.
 It is not wise to cause your body any undue stress and we therefore encourage waiting till after the pregnancy.

 Since the nipple secretes milk through hundreds of ducts which are not blocked by a nipple piercing a healed piercing should not interfere.
 A piercing in the process of healing would be problematic.

 We strongly suggest that the mother remove her jewellery while feeding her baby.

-316L surgical implant grade stainless steel, solid gold of either 14 or 18 karat, niobium or titanium work well for the vast majority of people.
-Avoid silver, gold plated or gold filled, brass, bronze or copper.
-They are no good.
+Titanium, 316L surgical implant grade steel, 14 or 18 karat gold or niobium work well for the vast majority of people.
+We do not use silver, gold plated or gold filled, brass, bronze or copper jewellery.

 Usually a matter of individual custom fit.
 Some piercings do have “standard” sizes which work for most people and often there is a minimum size.
 Jewellery must fit the piercing for healing to work and function properly.

-18 years of age minimum for full range of piercings including nipple, genital, scarification, and other body modifications.
+18 years and above, full range of piercings and body modifications with Photo ID

 Head over to our glossary for the definition of most types of piercings or body modifications.